Bomidi/iiquery/README.md

 # IIQuery

-Fire [HQL](https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html) queries directly from the SailPoint IdentityIQ web interface.
+Run [HQL](https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html) queries directly from the SailPoint IdentityIQ web interface.

 You can already do this via the `iiq console`.
 This plugin brings the same functionality to the web interface.